 Our operations rely on the secure processing, storage and transmission of confidential and other information involving our computer systems, hardware, software and networks, which we refer to as information systems, and involving the information systems of third parties with which we do business.
 Such information systems, which frequently include "cloud"-based networks and services, may be subject to unauthorized or fraudulent access, computer viruses or other malicious code or other threats, including "phishing" attempts, that are constantly evolving and that could have a security impact on us.
 There can be no assurance that we will not suffer material losses relating to cyber attacks on, or other security breaches involving, our information systems, or the information systems of third parties with which we do business, despite taking protective measures to prevent such breaches.
 The increased use of mobile technologies can heighten these and other operational risks.
-If a successful cyber attack or other security breach were to occur, our confidential or proprietary information, or the confidential or proprietary information of our clients or their counterparties, that is stored in, or transmitted through, such information systems could be compromised or misappropriated.
+If a successful cyber attack or other security breach were to occur, our confidential or proprietary information, or the confidential or proprietary information systems could be compromised or misappropriated.
 Any such cyber attack or other security breach, or any disruption of or failure in the physical or logical infrastructure or operating systems that support such information systems or our businesses, could significantly impact our ability to operate our businesses and could result in reputational damage, legal liability, the loss of clients or business opportunities and financial losses that are either not insured against or not fully covered through any insurance maintained by us.
 Additionally, as geopolitical tensions rise, cyber retaliation between nation states can impact the business of those countries, which could adversely affect our business.
-As cyber threats continue to multiply, become more sophisticated and threaten additional aspects of our businesses, we may also be required to expend additional resources on information security and compliance costs in order to continue to modify or enhance our protective measures or to investigate and remediate any information security vulnerabilities or other exposures.
+As cyber threats continue to multiply, become more sophisticated and threaten additional aspects of our businesses, we may also be required to expend additional resources on information security order to continue to modify or enhance our protective measures or to investigate and remediate any information security vulnerabilities or other exposures.